sylvaincom/C-for-data-science/NN-tutorial-miller/README.md

 Being able to modidy the architecture of our model is very important.
 Note that the topology (for example the number of neurons of the hidden-layer) is a hyper-parameter.
 > In machine learning, a **hyperparameter** is a parameter whose value is set before the learning process begins.
 The values of other parameters are obtained via training.

+We can also modify all the other important hyperparameters :
+- the learning rate at line 139 of `neural-net-tutorial.cpp`
+- the activation/transfer function at lines 192-202 of `neural-net-tutorial.cpp`
+- the loss/error function at lines 262-272 of `neural-net-tutorial.cpp`
+We did several simulations to see the impact on the convergence.